caltechlibrary/cold/presentations/presentation1.md

   - a toolbox for developing TypeScript applications
   - a compiler

 # Why Deno?
-(Why not NodeJS?)
+Why not NodeJS?

-- Deno supports ES6 modules (same as web browser)
+- ES6 modules (same as web browser)
-- Deno has native support for TypeScript
+- Native support for TypeScript
-- Deno provides a rich standard library
+- Deno's rich standard library
 - Deno can cross compile TypeScript and JavaScript for macOS, Linux and Windows